miker704/Strife/patches2.md

     - Replaced channel.channel name as the place holder with newchannelname state variable for place holder in channel settings.
     - Replaced placeholder for server name in server settings modal.
     - Added error shaking animation for channel settings that will shaking the modal when attempting to exit the modal if the channel name state is changed without saving it.
+    - Added error shaking animation for server settings that will shaking the modal when attempting to exit the modal if the server name state is changed, avatar is attempted to be removed or added without saving it.

 ## Backend Changes